markCwatson/mgrok/docs/tunneling.md

 the client over a new multiplexed stream with a 2 byte length prefix.
 The client sends any responses back on the same stream.
 This keeps UDP traffic connection less while still using the reliable TCP tunnel.

+The length prefixing is necessary because the tunnel uses a TCP-like stream, but UDP is packet-based.
+The length prefix ensures packet boundaries are preserved when transmitting UDP data over the stream-based tunnel connection.